 Mutual understanding and cooperation is more valuable to me than obedience.
 Dogs can see, hear, smell, feel and experience the world, know and do things that we can’t.
 As a trainer, I want to gain the cooperation of the whole dog, not just the part they deliver when they are being “obedient.”

+Here’s an example of what I’m talking about.
 I’m hard of hearing, so I teach all my dogs to perform hearing alerts.
 My bichon Dandelion was downstairs barking his head off while I was trying to write.
-I guessed it was someone at the door, I didn’t want to answer the door, and so I gave him my release cue.
+I guessed someone was at the door, I didn’t want to answer the door, and so I gave him my release cue.
 “Thanks!
 Okay!”
-That was my cue for him to stop barking.
+That’s my cue for him to stop barking.
 But he kept on barking and barking.
 Ugh!
 NOT obedient.

 [ For more information see https://www.ccpdt.org/wp-content/uploads/2015/01/Application-of-the-Humane-Hierarchy-Position-Statement.pdf ].

 For me, trust and fun is the most important ingredient in dog training.
 In the game of life, mistakes are part of the music, but trust should never be sacrificed.
 Anxiety does not help dogs perform better.

 When your dogs can relax and trust your judgement, it’s easier for them to learn.
 Like my mentor Susan Garrett, I base my training plans on games.
 All games need rules or else they are boring.
 Games of choice are about fun challenges that make dogs more confident motivated partners.
 If this sounds like the way you like to play, you should join our training club!